-In 2019, the amount of cash project loan limit assigned to energy and stell-iron production sectors (emission intensive sectors) is TL 4.7 billion and TL 1.3 billion of it is provided.

-As the end of 2019, the outstanding amount of the loans provided to cement, energy and stell-iron production sectors is 2.88 % of our bank's commercial credits loan portfolio.
+In 2020, the amount of cash project loan limit assigned to energy and stell-iron production sectors (emission intensive sectors) is TL 4.2 billion and TL 0.75 billion of it is provided.
+As of the end of 2020, the cash amount of project loans related to the cement, energy, iron and steel sectors is TL 16 billion and it is 5.14% of the commercial loans portfolio of our Bank.